zhiayang/sap/README.md

 sap is licensed under the [Apache License version 2.0](./LICENSE). [utf8proc](./external/utf8proc/LICENSE.md) and [miniz](./external/miniz/LICENSE) are licensed under their respective licenses.

-The hyphenation list is MIT licensed, see the hyphenation file [hyph-en-gb.tex](./hyph-en-gb.tex) or see [the repo](https://github.com/hyphenation/tex-hyphen).
+The hyphenation list is MIT licensed, see the hyphenation file [hyph-en-gb.tex](./hyph-en-gb.tex) or [the repo](https://github.com/hyphenation/tex-hyphen).